 Image

 The dedicated Caldwell County, MO criminal defense lawyers at Combs Waterkotte are equipped to handle any criminal matter—whether you’re dealing with a simple ticket, a misdemeanor offense, or a high-stakes felony or federal charge.

-Discover how we defend clients in complex federal criminal cases in the Caldwell County, MO area, the critical ways these prosecutions differ from state charges, and what strategies we use to protect your rights under federal law.
-Learn more in our detailed guide to federal felony charges.
+To learn more about how we handle federal criminal defense cases in the Caldwell County, MO area, and how federal prosecutions differ from state-level ones, explore our comprehensive guide to federal felony charges.

+Image